nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: You want to add an appointment with the first patient on the list.

-Step 1: Input `addappt 6 st/29/12/2020 16:00 d/120` into the command box and press Enter.
+**Step 1**: Input `addappt 6 st/29/12/2020 16:00 d/120` into the command box and press Enter.

-Step 2: On the **Overview** tab, you can find your newly added appointment saved inside the appointment list.
+**Step 2**: On the **Overview** tab, you can find your newly added appointment saved inside the appointment list.

-Step 3: If your newly added appointment is happening within a week from today, you can see the appointment being reflected in the calendar on the right of the appointment list.
+**Step 3**: If your newly added appointment is happening within a week from today, you can see the appointment being reflected in the calendar on the right of the appointment list.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>